-Item 7A Quantitative and Qualitative Disclosures About Market Risk niem /A. .
-Quantitative and Quantative Disciosures ADOUL Market Kisk
+Item 7A.
+Quantitative and Qualitative Disclosures About Market Risk

 We are a smaller reporting company as defined by Rule 12b-2 of the Securities Exchange Act of 1934 and are not required to provide the information under this item.

 Item 8.
 Financial Statements and Supplementary Data